Skip to main content

 Physician Assessment Centre of Excellence

-PACE provides an innovative, centralized model that consolidates all assessment activities under one roof, setting it apart from other Practice Ready Assessment programs across Canada.
-This unique approach underscores PACE’s commitment to streamlined, comprehensive evaluations for internationally trained physicians.
+PACE provides an innovative, centralized model that consolidates all assessment activities under one roof, setting it apart from other practice ready assessment programs across Canada.
+This unique approach underscores PACE’s commitment to streamlined, comprehensive evaluations for Internationally Trained Physicians.

 PACE Advantage: